Senate to vote on advancing funding package as Democrats push for ICE reforms

 Though Congress has approved six of the 12 measures to fund the government, many agencies and programs will begin shutting down on Saturday unless the funding is approved.
 And although the final funding package had been expected to sail through the Senate this week, the deadly shooting of Alex Pretti by Border Patrol agents in Minneapolis over the weekend prompted Democrats to seek changes to how immigration agencies operate.

+"We're getting closer," Senate Majority Leader John Thune told reporters at the Capitol.

+"We hope to process all the six bills and send it to the White House, but we are where we are, and so we got to try and sort it out and get the best possible outcome given the hand we've been dealt," he added.

-But Senate Republicans have moved ahead with their original plan, encouraging Democrats to negotiate with the administration over reforms to immigration enforcement rather than seeking a legislative fix that could risk a partial shutdown.
+For now, Senate Republicans are moving ahead with their original plan, encouraging Democrats to negotiate with the administration over reforms to immigration enforcement rather than seeking a legislative fix that could risk a partial shutdown.

-"Until ICE is properly reined in and overhauled legislatively, the DHS funding bill doesn't have the votes to pass the Senate," Senate Minority Leader Chuck Schumer said Wednesday.

 The demands represent policy areas that Democrats believe must be addressed, Schumer said, while indicating that they're willing to negotiate on a proposal with Republicans and the White House.

+"We are ready to fund 96% of the federal government today.
+But the DHS bill still needs a lot of work," Schumer said on the Senate floor Thursday.

-Discussions were ongoing Thursday morning, according to a source familiar with the talks who said the discussions are moving in Democrats' direction.
+Discussions were ongoing Thursday morning, according to a source familiar with the talks, who said the negotiations are moving in the direction of the Democrats.

-Democrats are pushing for GOP leaders to separate the other five funding measures from the DHS bill, arguing that the broader funding package should receive widespread support, while the DHS bill could be renegotiated.
-But any changes to the funding package would have to go back to the House for approval, and the lower chamber is set to be away from Washington until next week.

-Senate Majority Leader John Thune said ahead of Schumer's announcement that he would "reserve optionality" to consider passing the five other funding bills along with a short-term continuing resolution for DHS, but he said "the best path forward" is to keep the package intact.
+Thune said previously that he would "reserve optionality" to consider passing the five other funding bills along with a short-term continuing resolution for DHS, but he said "the best path forward" is to keep the package intact.

 Thune said "if there are things that the Democrats want that the administration can agree with them about, then let's do that."
 But Democrats have stressed that the reforms they seek must come through Congress, not the White House.